Your Unfinished Attic May Be Hiding Extra Living Space

 Consider how you will heat and cool the new space and manage electrical and plumbing needs.

 - Heating and Cooling: Extending your home’s HVAC system or installing a ductless mini-split unit are popular options.
+For smaller attic conversions, electric baseboard heaters can provide an efficient heating solution without the need for extensive ductwork.

 - Electrical Wiring: Plan for lighting, outlets, and technology needs, such as built-in speakers or internet.